-Corns usually appears on side part of feet and is a small patch of thick, dead skin which has central core.
+Corns usually appear on the side of feet and is a small patch of thick, dead skin which has central core.
 It can be a cause hard bump on side of foot.

 Calluses that occur at plantar region commonly known as plantar calluses.

 Corn & calluses can be avoided by using well fitting shoes and avoiding things that leads to friction with foot skin.

 Use Mole Skin Pads minimize friction and can help to prevent corns, calluses and blisters.

 Soaking foot in warm water for few minutes may help to soften the hard skin.
 Once it become soft use a best callus remover to get rid of hard skin from corns & calluses.

 Warts can grow on any part of body including lower part of foot and it can be the cause of small bumps on bottom of feet.

 As they grow on plantar area, commonly known as plantar warts.
 It is usually caused by HPV i.e. human papilloma virus.

 Most of the time these warts are not painful but as they grow, walking and standing on foot becomes difficult.

 Multiple warts may grow together forming a cluster and this condition is called as mosaic warts.

 Usually these kind of warts fade away by its own but if they fail to go away then some active treatment is recommended.

 Using duct tape is one of the useful remedy for removing plantar warts.
 Apply it on wart and keep it there for approximately 5 to 6 days then remove the tape and soak foot in warm water & remove soft part.

 You might need to repeat this procedure 2 to 3 times depend on size of wart.

 An over-the-counter Salicyclic acid based ointment can provide results in some cases while in some cases it fails to deliver results.

 Other treatment options includes freezing wart with nitrogen oxide, removing it with surgery or laser etc.